2024 California River Quest Race Rules

 Withdrawing from the Race after Start

-If for any reason you disqualify yourself from the event after the race has started, you must notify a race official immediately.
+If for any reason you disqualify yourself from the event after the race has started, you must notify the race director immediately.
+If you are at a checkpoint, notify the timing official and race staff.
 If you do not notify the proper authorities, you will be banned from any future California River Quest events and may be held responsible for the cost of a search and rescue.
 Phone numbers for race officials will be provided prior to the race.

-• Method of carrying at least 1/2 gallon of fluid per person at all times
+– Method of carrying at least 3L of water at all times (5L recommended)

 Transportation and Parking